peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 ---

-# In a code review, without the type hint...
+# In a code review, without Typing...

 Boss < What type does this function return?